Torben2000/adventofcode-java/README.md

     - try out different inputs for the current puzzle
     - download your puzzle input
     - run your logic with your puzzle input
+    - copy the result automatically to clipboard
+    - create a history of results per day
 - Tuples with up to 16 elements via jOOλ
 - Functional interfaces with up to 16 parameters via jOOλ
 - JSON parsing/writing etc. via json.org lib